pyeve/eve/docs/tutorials/account_management.rst

 back so they don't really know how to authenticate.
 Let's fix that by using the awesome :ref:`eventhooks` feature.
-We'll update our launch script by registering a callback function that will be called when a new account is about to be stored on the database.
+We'll update our launch script by registering a callback function that will be called when a new account is about to be stored to the database.

 .. code-block:: python
    :emphasize-lines: 3-4,19-24,29